lonynamer/ansible-task/README.md

 - Test if application working.
 - http://``:8082/time-tracker-web-0.3.1
 - connect as ubuntu user, ensure that `time-tracker` container is running
+- If docker command donot work reconnect again as ubuntu user to ssh.
 $ docker ps
 ---